Celebrate our students’ academic achievements every December and May at the Fine Arts Graduation Convocation.

 This is a TICKETED event, you must RSVP and request tickets through the exit survey for your guests.
 Even if you are not attending, please take the Exit Survey to give us your comments about your time spent at the University of Arizona College of Fine Arts.
 Your NetID is used only for log in purpose not to track your responses to the survey.
 All responses are anonymous.

-Tickets and survey will be available as of Monday, March 27 at 8:00 am.
+Tickets and survey will be available as of April 4 at noon.

 - Crowder Hall